Pseudo-Nonlinear Data Augmentation: A Constrained Energy Minimization Viewpoint: Omitted details from Section 5

 \subsection{Sensitivity and robustness}

 We examine our proposed method's robustness and sensitivity of the \emph{bandwidth} used when fitting the kernel density model, and also the \emph{number \(k\) of the nearest neighbors} used in \Cref{algo:backward-projection}.
+For an easier visual inspection, we use MNIST in this section.

 \paragraph{Bandwidth of Kernel Density Estimation Model.} Consider varying the bandwidth we use when fitting the kernel density model, ranging among \(\{ 0.01, 0.05, 0.1, 0.2, 0.5 \} \).
-The results are shown in \Cref{fig:MNIST-BP-2-body-bandwidth}, where we omit showing the closest training data as it is not important for the purpose here.
+The results are shown in \Cref{fig:MNIST-BP-2-body-bandwidth}.
 We observe that \Cref{algo:data-augmentation} is robust under different bandwidths when working with the kernel density estimation model in the generating step.

 \paragraph{Number of Nearest Neighbors.} Next, we consider ranging \(k\) among \(\{1, 4, 8, 16\}\).
 The results are shown in \Cref{fig:MNIST-BP-2-body-k}.
 Observe that when \(k\) is small, e.g., \(1\), the result of \Cref{algo:data-augmentation} tends to overfit since the local sub-manifold \(\mathcal{D} \) in \Cref{algo:backward-projection} is defined using only the nearest neighbor.
 When \(k\) goes up, a non-trivial augmentation emerges, robust across different \(k\)'s.